natikozel/natikozel/README.md

 I'm also familiar with

 * Java development, including the <b>Spring</b> framework for REST APIs
+* Android development with both Java and Kotlin, and Jetpack Compose for building modern mobile applications.
 * Prompt engineering with maximum utilization of <b>artificial intelligence</b>

 I'm constantly seeking new challenges to enhance my skills.
 Learning and problem-solving aren't just tasks for me; they're my passion.